 The Cohere platform lets developers access large language model (LLM) capabilities with a few lines of code.
 These LLMs can solve a broad spectrum of natural language use cases, including classification, semantic search, paraphrasing, summarization, and content generation.

-Cohere’s models can be accessed through the playground, SDK, and CLI tool.
+Cohere’s models can be accessed through the playground and SDK.
 We support SDKs in four different languages: Python, Typescript, Java, and Go.
 For these tutorials, we’ll use the Python SDK and access the models through the Cohere platform with an API key.

 To get started, first install the Cohere Python SDK.